rfjakob/gocryptfs/Documentation/MANPAGE.md

 `-extpass "my program" -extpass "--"`

 #### -fg, -f
 Stay in the foreground instead of forking away.
-Implies "-nosyslog".
 For compatibility, "-f" is also accepted, but "-fg" is preferred.

+Unless `-notifypid` is also passed, the logs go to stdout and stderr instead of syslog.

 #### -fido2 DEVICE_PATH
 Use a FIDO2 token to initialize and unlock the filesystem.